somestupidgirl/procfs_kext/README.md

 ## Issues
 Currently known issues:

- - The `fill_fileinfo` function in kext/lib/kern.c can still not fill the fi_status field in proc_fileinfo because the p_fd in struct proc is NULL.
-This is because the filedesc structure, which p_fd points to, is not included in the KPI.
-The function in question is used by `procfs_read_fd_data` and `procfs_read_socket_data` in kext/procfs_data.c.
-Both functions are working, however the data that they return may not be 100% accurate due to the fi_status field always being 0.
 - The `procfs_dopartitions` function in kext/procfs_linux.c is still in early stages of development so it will only return dummy values at the moment.
 - Certain fields in `procfs_docpuinfo`, in kext/procfs_linux.c, such as `bugs` and `pm` have yet to be incorprorated.
 Support for CPU flags for AMD CPUs is also still limited.